babdulhakim2/document-classification-and-extraction/README.md

 - DOC/DOCX are attached as files (LLMs may not parse perfectly)
 - Large/complex PDFs may benefit from a better PDF engine
 - Defaults target clarity over advanced batching/caching
 - Judge is probabilistic; may underrate a correct extraction.
 Use verifiable checks and/or better metrics to quantify reliability.
 - Fraud scenarios: LLMs can be spoofed by synthesized or manipulated images; no cryptographic/authenticity checks are performed.
 - PII handling: outputs may contain sensitive data; ensure appropriate governance.
+- Rate limiting: Providers may throttle requests.
+Basic retries/backoff are implemented, but sustained high concurrency may still hit limits; consider adaptive throttling or a queue for production.

 ## Improvements (Future)